jameshyojaelee/OmniSpatial/docs/architecture.md

 - `LabelLayer`: segmentation masks or vector geometries linked to the same coordinate system.
 - `TableLayer`: AnnData-backed measurements mapping observations to coordinates or polygons.
 - `SpatialDataset`: an aggregate that tracks coordinate frames and ensures transforms are invertible.
+- `ProvenanceMetadata`: adapter name, OmniSpatial version, creation timestamp, and the source files consumed during conversion.
+Writers embed this metadata in NGFF/SpatialData attrs so downstream tooling and the validator can report lineage.

 Adapters produce a `SpatialDataset`, which becomes the single source of truth for downstream tooling.